sethm/dmd_gtk/README.md

 * F1-F8 are mapped directly to terminal F1-F8
 * F9 is mapped to the DMD5620's SETUP key.
 * Shift+F9 is mapped to the terminal's RESET functionality.
-This can be used to get out of any jams.

 ## Changelog

+### Version 1.4.0

+* Did away with multi-threaded execution and significantly improved timing.
+* Added support for attaching to physical and virtual serial ports.
+* Upgraded to `dmd_core` 0.6.4.

 ### Version 1.3.0